Best Drum Practice Pad: Tried and Tested for Proven Results

 Sizes and Portability

 Practice pads come in different shapes and sizes.
-Smaller pads are more portable and can help you work on accuracy, but larger pads measuring closer to actual snare dimensions such as a 12" pad can more accurately replicate the feel of an acoustic drum and will move around less when being played.
+Smaller pads are more portable and can help you work on accuracy, but larger pads measuring closer to actual snare dimensions such as a 12″ pad can more accurately replicate the feel of an acoustic drum and will move around less when being played.

 A Quick Note About Pad Hands

-"Pad Hands" is a slang term originating from drum corps to pertain to the loss in translation between practicing on a practice pad and playing on actual drums.
+“Pad Hands” is a slang term originating from drum corps to pertain to the loss in translation between practicing on a practice pad and playing on actual drums.
 As mentioned earlier, no practice pad will feel or sound exactly like real acoustic drums.
-Pad hands is especially seen in the inability to hit rim shots.
+Pad hands are especially seen in the inability to hit rim shots.

 The only way to prevent pad hands is to have experience with actual drums.
 Try to approach your practice pad as you would a real drum by using your imagination and being mindful of how a real drum will feel and sound.